sirjuddington/SLADE/docs/mkdocs/index.md

-<article-head>SLADE Scripting Documentation</article-head>
+# SLADE Scripting Documentation

 Here is the documentation for the SLADE Lua scripting system.
+To start with it is probably best to take a look at the examples to get an idea of how things work, since currently there aren't any real tutorials or basic 'how-to' articles (something like that may come later).

-## Notes
+## Documentation Conventions

-### Running Scripts

-State is not presereved after running a script - eg. a global variable defined in a script will not be available next time a script is run

 ### Type Properties